 Lookup Tables with Hibernate and JSF

-Every project has several tables which contains data mainly in a form of code,name pair.
-Those tables define state, type or other similar values as codes, which will be referenced from other tables in database.
-Further, their name values are used in GUI to make users know what those code values really mean in real business, as descriptive values in other words.
-Such tables are called “lookup tables”, “reference tables”, or “decode tables” in general.
+Every project comprises several tables containing data mainly in the form of a code-name pair.
+These tables define states, types, or other similar values as codes, which will be referenced from other tables in the database.
+Furthermore, their name values are utilized in the GUI to provide users with an understanding of what those code values truly signify in real business contexts, essentially serving as descriptive values.
+Such tables are generally referred to as ‘lookup tables,’ ‘reference tables,’ or ‘decode tables.’

-We have many of such lookup tables in our current project, too.
-As a result, we need to develop a generic way to fetch those tables’ values, use them in model and GUI layers.
-Some domain classes have dependencies to those lookup values, and we need to create whole database schema from hibernate mapping files automatically.
-So, we decided to model those lookup values as first class objects.
-Otherwise, they would be primitive numeric types in domain model and we had to maintain relationships among domain tables and lookup tables manually.
+We have many such lookup tables in our current project as well.
+As a result, we need to develop a generic way to fetch the values of these tables and utilize them in the model and GUI layers.
+Some domain classes have dependencies on these lookup values, and we need to automatically create the entire database schema from Hibernate mapping files.
+Therefore, we decided to model these lookup values as first-class objects.
+Otherwise, they would be primitive numeric types in the domain model, and we would have to manually maintain relationships among domain tables and lookup tables.

 /**